-The 11+ is the entrance exam procedure for getting your brightish little button into a fee-paying or state grammar school.
+The 11+ is the entrance exam procedure for getting your bright little button into a fee-paying or state grammar school.

 Much of the country abolished the 11+ several decades ago for state schools, but a few local authorities, such as Bucks and Kent, retained a large number of grammar schools and run county-wide entrance tests.
 In some other areas, such as Barnet and Kingston, a few grammar schools exist in tandem with the comprehensive system found in most of the country.
 These grammar schools set their own entrance exams.

-Grammar schools (and many selective independents) select their pupils on the strength of their performance in the 11+ examination so they, in effect, cream off the local brightest and best - or, at least, those children whose parents believe in this type of selection - and give them what many believe to be a superior academic education.
+Grammar schools (and many selective independents) select their pupils on the strength of their performance in the 11+ examination so they, in effect, cream off the local brightest and best - or, at least, those children whose parents believe in this type of selection and can help them prepare for the exam - and give them what many believe to be a superior academic education.
 The downsides, of course, are the effect on other local schools in grammar school areas, which lack the brightest and most motivated children, and on the children who are dubbed ‘failures’ at 11 years old.

 What does my child need to know?

 There is no uniformity to the exams.
 Many selective schools still test applicants’ English and maths, just as their parents and grandparents were tested decades ago.
 Others test verbal reasoning (VR) and/or non-verbal reasoning (NVR) too - a fairer system, many believe, as this is a better indicator of raw intelligence than English/maths tests which can be coached for and which advantage those from private prep schools.
 VR and NVR cannot really be coached, though practice undoubtedly helps.
 The raison d’etre of preparatory schools is - as their name demonstrates - to prepare their pupils, help them get into good senior schools - state or independent.

 When does it happen?